Thursday, 14 December 2023

 sudo yum install php-imagick

-If the yum repository does not include Imagick, make sure EPEL or REMI repositories are enabled.
+If the yum repository does not include Imagick, make sure the EPEL or REMI repositories are enabled.

-1. Download the correct DLL file for your PHP version from PECL or windows.php.net.
+1. Get the right DLL file for your version of PHP from either PECL or windows.php.net.

-2. Extract the DLL file and place it inside your PHP ext directory.
+2. Unzip the DLL file and put it in the PHP directory.

 extension=php_imagick.dll